OHCHR and the "Faith for Rights" framework

 "We hope the ‘Faith for Rights’ framework will also inspire interdisciplinary research on questions related to faith and rights.
 Deeper exploration of the ethical and spiritual foundations provided by religions and beliefs can help to debunk the myth that human rights are solely Western values.
 On the contrary: the human rights agenda is rooted in cultures across the world.
 Respect for human life, and human dignity, wellbeing and justice, are common to us all.
 'Faith' can indeed stand up for ‘Rights’ so that both enhance each other."

-In March 2017, the Office of the UN High Commissioner for Human Rights (OHCHR) launched its initiative on “Faith for Rights” (PDF) with an expert workshop in Beirut.
-This initiative provides space for a cross-disciplinary reflection on the deep, and mutually enriching, connections between religions and human rights.
+The "Faith for Rights" framework (PDF) provides space for a cross-disciplinary reflection and action on the deep, and mutually enriching, connections between religions and human rights.
 The objective is to foster the development of peaceful societies, which uphold human dignity and equality for all and where diversity is not just tolerated but fully respected and celebrated.

-Download a PDF file with the Beirut Declaration in English, French, Arabic, Russian,
+Download a PDF file with the Beirut Declaration in Albanian

 18 commitments on "Faith for Rights"

 Linked to the Beirut Declaration are 18 commitments on "Faith for Rights", with corresponding follow-up actions.
 These include the commitments:

 - to prevent the use of the notion of "State religion" to discriminate against any individual or group;

 - to revisit religious interpretations that appear to perpetuate gender inequality and harmful stereotypes or even condone gender-based violence;